-(i) Other financial instruments
+(iii) Other financial instruments

 A financial instrument is recognised on the date the Foundation becomes party to the contractual provisions of the instrument.
 Financial assets are derecognised if the Foundation's contractual rights to the cashflows from the financial assets expire.
 Purchases and sales of financial assets are accounted for at trade date.
-Accounting for finance income and finance cost is discussed in note 3(k).
-Other non-derivative financial instruments are measured at amortised costs using effective interest method, less any impairment losses. (ii) Investments
+Accounting for finance income is discussed in note 3(k).